 Tip: Use a carpenter's square throughout this step to make sure everything is even and square.

 - Rotate the leg assembly.

-- Clamp the cross leg brace to keep it stable, then secure with 2 ½-inch screws.
+- Clamp the cross-leg brace to keep it stable.
+Drill in 2 1/2-inch screws.

 - Glue and screw into place, making sure that the screw holes are facing in.